 Perhaps one of the biggest reoccurring blind spots we Christians deal with is the certainty we have about the part of God that we do understand.
 We sometimes insist on forcing the Scriptures to fit the worldview given to us by our “first” teachers.
 We end up reading what we believe instead of believing what we read in the Bible.

-In my book “Roadkill Seminary” I state that we ironically have to be delivered from our commitment to the Christian religion in order to more fully discover the person of Jesus Christ.
+In my book “Roadkill Seminary” I state that we ironically have to be delivered from our commitment to our brand of the Christian religion in order to more fully discover the person of Jesus Christ.
 This realization often only comes through prolonged and difficult trials of the soul.

 In my book “Working Together For Jesus” I have a chapter called “Anointed Self-Deception” where I detail this blindness to see things as they really are.
 Several biblical characters were infected with this short-sightedness.
 They were so sure the part they had from God was “THE” part that they ended up in “anointed self-deception”.
 The obvious ones were Elijah in 1 Kings 19:18; Peter in Matthew 17:4; and John in the book of Revelation 19:10 and 22:9.
 These all made incorrect statements and assumptions in the midst of awesome anointed events as they were serving the Lord.